device-zone/device-minecraft/README.md

 - Installs one or more Minecraft servers with the given name and port.
 - Autostarts on server restart.

+## dependency

+This package depends on the [Minecraft RPM](https://github.com/device-zone/minecraft) that needs to be built as per the instructions at the link.

 ## before

 - Deploy the device-minecraft package.